Many newborns have slightly uneven heads. But is it cause for worry? Understand what causes unevenness in babies' heads and when treatment is needed.

 Because your baby's skull is malleable, however, a tendency to rest the head in the same position can result in an uneven head shape well past the time when birth-related lopsidedness evens out.
 This is known as positional plagiocephaly.

 Positional molding might be most noticeable when you're looking at your baby's head from above.
 From that view, the back of your baby's head might look flatter on one side than on the other.
-The cheekbone on the flat side might protrude, and the ear on the flat side might look pushed forward.
+The ear on the flat side might look pushed forward.

-Your baby's head shape will most likely even out on its own.
 Positional molding is generally considered a cosmetic issue.
-Flat spots related to pressure on the back of the head don't cause brain damage or interfere with a baby's growth and development.
+Flat spots related to pressure on the back of the head don't cause brain damage or interfere with a baby's development.

 Keep in mind that if you spend too much time worrying about your baby's head shape, you might miss some of the fun of being a new parent.
 In a few short months, better head and neck control will help your baby keep pressure more evenly distributed on the skull.

-Your baby's head shape will most likely even out on its own.
-But changes in the way you position your baby can minimize unevenness and hasten its resolution.
+Your child's doctor will do a physical exam to make a diagnosis of positional plagiocephaly.
+Changes in the way you position your baby can minimize unevenness and hasten its resolution.
 For example:

 - Change direction.
 Continue to place your baby on his or her back to sleep, but alternate the direction your baby's head faces when you place him or her in the crib.
 Or place your baby's head near the foot of the crib one day, the head of the crib the next.
 You might also hold your baby with alternate arms at each feeding.
 If your baby returns to the original position while sleeping, adjust his or her position next time.